Milestone 3: Heroes feature

 The

-operator also cancels previous in-flight requests.
-If the user re-navigates to this route with a new id
+switchMap operator also cancels previous in-flight requests.
+If the user re-navigates to this route with a new id while the HeroService is still retrieving the old id, switchMap discards that old request and returns the hero for the new id.

 The observable